Skip to main content

 No. The Boost Links agent enhances an existing Related Links or Popular Links agent.
 It adjusts how links are distributed within your existing link blocks.
 If you don't have a linking agent running, start by setting up the Related Links or Popular Links agent first.

-How do I choose which pages to boost?
+How do I identify which money pages to boost?

-We recommend boosting pages that rank positions 4-15 in GSC.
+We recommend boosting money pages that rank positions 4-15 in GSC.
 These pages are close enough to page 1 (or just off it) that additional internal links can push them higher.
-You can also filter by impressions (high impressions, low clicks) or revenue potential.
+You can also filter by revenue per session, impressions (high impressions, low clicks), or conversion rate.
 Avoid boosting pages ranking 1-3 (they're already winning) or 50+ (they need content work first).

 What percentage of pages should I boost?

 We recommend boosting no more than 3-5% of your indexed pages.
-Boosting artificially doubles links to specific pages, which can look unnatural if overdone.
-Keep it selective and focus on your highest-value opportunities.
+Link boosting doubles links to specific money pages, which can look unnatural if overdone.
+Keep it selective and focus on your highest-revenue opportunities.

-Can I use Boost Links with both Related Links and Popular Links agents?
+Can I use link boosting with both Related Links and Popular Links agents?

 Yes.
-If you're running both a Related Links and a Popular Links agent on your site, you can enable Boost Links on one or both.
-Just be careful not to over-boost; if the same pages are boosted by multiple agents, they might receive too many links.
+If you're running both a Related Links and a Popular Links agent on your site, you can enable link boosting on one or both.
+Just be careful not to over-boost; if the same money pages are boosted by multiple agents, they might receive too many links.

 What's the difference between Boost Links and the Top Links agent?

-Will Boost Links make my site look spammy?
+Will link boosting make my site look spammy?

-Book a demo and we'll show you which pages on your site are candidates for boosting.
-We'll use your GSC data to identify pages ranking 4–15 that could climb with more internal links.
+Book a demo and we'll identify the money pages on your site - the pages driving the most revenue that could climb higher.
+We'll use your GSC data to find pages ranking 4-15 that are ready for link boosting.